47degrees/arrow-slides/processed-slides/arrow-meta.md

 ... thanks to Kotlin community that helped us.
 The main channels were arrow-meta, compiler and lang-proposals.
 We are actively working on arrow-meta channel.

+We usually have live sessions with people interested in learning more about both Arrow Meta and the Kotlin compiler.
+We are eager...

 ---

 ### Thanks!